 I knew there was a chance of inheriting this gene about 10 years ago when I nursed my cousin who told me she has the gene.
 I had genetic counseling back then but it was not very obvious that the gene was on my side of the family as there wasn’t a high number of family members with cancer, especially breast and ovarian cancer.
 The genetic counselor thought my cousin probably inherited it from her father (no blood relation to me).
-So I didn’t get tested and opted for more stringent screening instead.
+Consequently, I didn’t get tested and opted for more stringent screening instead.

 BRCA2 Affects Males Too

 Telling them was difficult.
 It would have implications for when they want to start a family, and it might even be a deal-breaker for some women who wouldn’t want to have the risk of having children with a genetic disorder.
 They surprised me with their reaction, however.
 Their response was that they’d rather know if they had the gene or not.
 They were now aware of screening and get any changes in their bodies checked out early.
 They underwent genetic counseling and were tested for the BRCA2 gene mutation.
 The results came back negative.
 We were surprised and ecstatic at the results.
 Even my son who had a melanoma was clear which is even more surprising).